 In reviewing the findings, 73% of the respondents reported that they were “satisfied with the level of communication with their manager”, while 18% would like more.
 Additionally, 66.6% of the respondents stated that they believe their company has communicated with them well, and they feel up to date with the company’s handling of COVID-19 and ongoing communication.
 NOTE: 10% feel out of touch with company views.
 When asked about “communication with their team members, “67% are satisfied with the current level and frequency of communication”.
 It seems that company communication has risen to the challenge, and employees appreciate it.
 How has your company handled communication over the last few months?

 Prior to COVID-19, respondents felt “very secure” in the positions with their company (74%).
 However, 19% reported feeling “somewhat” or “very insecure”.
 During the height of the pandemic, the level of job security dropped to 59% (a delta of 15%) and the level of job insecurity rose to 30% (a delta of 11%).
 These numbers are not difficult to understand, but staff members do look to see job security return to the workplace.
 With unemployment at a record high, employers can take needed approaches to help staff feel secure in the workplace once again.

 Return to the Office

-Of no great surprise, 91% of the respondents reported feeling insecure about the return to the office within the next month.
-As businesses reopen, we should all keep in mind that the high majority of staff is concerned about being there, and every necessary step should be taken to reassure everyone that health and safety is a top priority.
+Of no great surprise, 91% of the respondents reported feeling insecure about the return to the office.
+As businesses reopen, we should all keep in mind that the high majority of staff is concerned about being there.
+As a result, every necessary step should be taken to reassure everyone that health and safety is a top priority.